The Great Southern Trendkill: Critical reception

-Melody Maker (May 25, 1996, p.
-49) - "It makes my brain hurt, my eyes water and my genitalia retract like a startled turtle.
-I cannot think of higher recommendation, considering the kind of album it is.
-If it made me feel all warm and gooey or tearful and lovelorn, then it would be a pitiful failure by its own lights."
+The Great Southern Trendkill received mixed to positive reviews from music critics upon release and was more polarizing than Pantera's previous albums.
+Steve Huey of AllMusic gave it a score of 3 out of 5 stars and stated, "Longtime Pantera fans will find plenty to enjoy here, and the band's expanding range bodes well, but overall, Trendkill is an inconsistent outing."

-Spin (July 1996, p.
-96) - "...mature speedmetal and perfect summer fun: twisted power ballads, rap-style toasting, almost radio-worthy melodies, plus all the right jackhammer drum jolts, wrestler bellows, and guitar lurch..."
+In retrospective analysis, the album has often been looked on more favorably, being noted as their heaviest and most aggressive work.
+In a retrospective review for Pitchfork, Saby Reyes-Kulkarni awarded it a score of 7.7/10 and summarized their review by saying "Intended as a rallying cry against shifting trends, Pantera's most abrasive album comes off more like a cry for help that reveals the turmoil eating the band from within.
+It's also thrilling."
+In 2024, Jon Wiederhorn of Loudwire stated "The Great Southern Trendkill writhes and rails with desperation and self-loathing and roars with a new reservoir of aggression and intensity, making it the heaviest album Pantera ever released."
+In 2019, Kerrang! ranked it as the best Pantera album.

 Reissue

 On August 12, 2016, Pantera announced the release of a 20th anniversary edition of The Great Southern Trendkill for October 21.
 The reissue features two discs, including a remastered version of the original album as well as 12 unreleased tracks (these include instrumentals, as well as alternative mixes and live recordings from the Dynamo Festival in 1998).
 In addition, a separate LP named The Great Southern Outtakes was released.
 It consists of songs also released on disc 2 of Trendkill's reissue except for the intro and early mix of "Suicide Note Part l".